scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** 10 minutes

 You call upon the fighting spirit of nearby dead creatures.
-Target any number of corpses within range with corpses of undead, monstrosities, or constructs being untargetable.
-Make a spellcasting roll adding a Terrible die for every corpse targeted, on succes spirits of the creature rise from their bodies to defend you.
+Target any number of corpses within range with corpses of undead, monstrosities, or constructs being un-targetable.
+Make a spellcasting roll adding a Terrible die for every corpse targeted, on success spirits of the creature rise from their bodies to defend you.

 The spirits have the same attributes and proficiencies they had in life, but lose any maneuvers, abilities, or spells.
 Each spirit has 2 wounds and Resistance 2 for all physical damage from non-silvered weapons.
 The warriors act immediately after the summoners turn and obey simple commands.
 The spirits vanish after the duration or when exposed to direct sunlight.
 Corpses that have had their spirits from this spell cannot be raised again.